 Stress goes hand in hand with a lack of sleep and a laundry list of demands from daily life.
 Unfortunately, when you’re stressed out all the time, you’re also producing more of the hormone cortisol—inflammation’s BFF.
 It stands to reason that you can easily reduce chronic inflammation by focusing on stress reduction, whether it’s through more sleep, yoga, meditation, long walks, less technology, or a much needed vacation.
 You know I love to take every opportunity I can to remind you to take a chill pill.

 Your body’s alarm system goes off when you absorb toxic chemicals and pesticides through your digestive tract and your skin.
-Cut down your exposure by eating organic foods whenever possible and choosing non-toxic personal care and cleaning products.
+Cut down your exposure by eating organic foods or a plant-based diet whenever possible and choosing non-toxic personal care and cleaning products.
 The Environmental Working Group has great resources, including the Skin Deep Database, tips on homemade cleaning products, and Clean Fifteen/Dirty Dozen charts to help you determine the healthiest choices for you and your family.

 There are many more ways to reduce chronic inflammation, but these five suggestions are a great place to start.